 Diploma in Social Work: CCETSW: Oxford Brookes University 1996

 BA (Hons) Humanities: 1975

-My personal experience - which I regard as an essential precursor to training to be a therapist - includes 250 hours of my own personal therapy and 1,000 hours as a participant in group therapy.
+My personal experience - which I regard as an essential precursor to training to be a therapist - includes 300 hours of my own one to one personal therapy and 1,000 hours as a participant in group therapies.

 As a group therapist I have facilitated ongoing groups over a five year period

 As a trainer I have taught counselling - and this has been very valuable experience -because I have been asked so many searching questions -to which I had to find the answer within me and within the knowledge base of counselling